SubspaceNetwork/Python-Plugin-Loader/readme.md

         usage: /<command>
 ```

-The plugin filename is automatically used if no plugin.yml is found.
+The plugin filename is automatically used if no `plugin.yml` is found.
 The
-extension is removed from the filename and used as the "name" field.
+extension is removed from the filename and used as the `name` field.
-The version field is set to "dev" (as this case should only occur when first
+The `version` field is set to `dev` (as this case should only occur when first
-creating a plugin). the main field is set to a default value that has no
+creating a plugin).
+The `main` field is set to a default value that has no
 effect.

-The plugin main python file can be used if (and only if) you do not have a
+The plugin's main Python file can be used if (and only if) you do not have a
-plugin.yml file, so that you can override the defaults set by the plugin
+`plugin.yml` file, so that you can override the defaults set by the plugin
 filename case.
 It is recommended that you set these values at the top of your
-main python file.
+main Python file.
 None of these values are required.
 These are the values you
 can set:

 ```python